 The COVID-19 pandemic showed us firsthand how important our social connections are.
 Community is an important factor in how happy we are with our lives, and our long-term well-being and health.

-If you feel disconnected or like you want to strengthen your sense of belonging, consider calling a different friend each day, joining a church, synagogue or spiritual group, online or in-person support group, book club, or exploring cultural or community events that might be attended by other people with shared interests.
+If you feel disconnected or like you want to strengthen your sense of belonging and improve your life, consider calling a different friend each day; joining a church or spiritual group, support group, or book club; or exploring cultural or community events that might be attended by other people with shared interests

 We get what we put out there.
 Show up when people you love ask for help or seek connection.
 Let go and create healthy boundaries with people who drain your energy.